huiw-git/alicemt/mt/cecsi/content/What-s-New-in-the-JDBC-Driver.md

  Beginning in [!INCLUDE[jdbc_40](../content/includes/jdbc_40_md.md)], the JDBC driver will pass the format identifier from the application to the database server.
 To get the updated behavior, make sure the sqljdbc\_xa.dll on the server is updated.
 For more information on copying an updated version of sqljdbc\_xa.dll to the server, see [Understanding XA Transactions](../content/Understanding-XA-Transactions.md).

-## Itanium Not Supported for JDBC Driver 6.0 \(Preview\), 4.2, 4.1, and 4.0 Applications
+## Itanium Not Supported for JDBC Driver 6.0, 4.2, 4.1, and 4.0 Applications

- Microsoft JDBC Drivers 6.0 \(Preview\), 4.2, 4.1, and 4.0 for SQL Server applications are not supported to run on an Itanium computer.
+ Microsoft JDBC Drivers 6.0, 4.2, 4.1, and 4.0 for SQL Server applications are not supported to run on an Itanium computer.

 ## See Also
  [Overview of the JDBC Driver](../content/Overview-of-the-JDBC-Driver.md)